VietnamTo-pack List for Vietnam

 3. Swimsuits/Sandals/Flip flops: for visiting Vietnam’s famous beaches.

 5. Warm clothing: for the chilly weather during late December – early February.
-Do not underestimate this thinking you would travel to a tropical country.
+Do not underestimate this, thinking you would travel to a tropical country.
 Temperatures in Northern Vietnam and Vietnam’s mountains can drop below 10oC (50oF) during winter.

 The North Face can offer a wide range of models that can be sufficient under icy weather, yet still easy to pack.